gabrielBusta/releng-rfcs/rfcs/0038-refactor-shipit-for-adding-projects.md

 - The reason xpi releases are in a different table is that addons need to store two revisions.
 The revision of the addon itself and the revision of the addon configuration in xpi-manifest
 - The release table is a better starting point for a generic releases table that can support products besides Firefox
 - We need to refactor shipit, so every bit of configuration related to products is in the database
-- We need to refactor the frontend to increase the re-usability of some of the views
+- We need to refactor the frontend to increase the re-usability of the release/phase views
+- We could add a way to configure "phase artifacts" for the products (maybe a pop-up of artifact links on the phases?)
 - We need to re-design the shipit frontend a bit (we could add a product selection dropdown)
 - We need to add pages and APIs to add, delete and update product configuration
+- We could add the APIs and use them without a UI, sending them posts through an HTTP client like Postman

 ## Open Questions